vendia/blog/posts/2022-12-16-creating-a-culture-of-learning.md

 ---
 draft: true
 slug: creating-a-culture-of-learning
-title: Creating a Culture of Learning
+title: Creating a culture of learning
 description: See some of our values in action as James Gimourginas, Director of Solutions Architecture at Vendia, shares the ways Vendia is creating a culture of learning for our colleagues and customers